Industry News

 Awareness campaigns aim to increase a company's visibility and strengthen its brand image.
 They often rely on social networks and advertising campaigns.

-These campaigns help generate traffic and reach a targeted audience with high-value content.
+These campaigns make it possible to generate traffic and reach a targeted audience with high-value content.

 Lead generation campaigns

 Campaigns focused on lead generation make it possible to capture qualified prospects.
-They are based on content such as white papers, blog posts or case studies.
+They rely on content such as white papers, blog posts or case studies.

 A good marketing campaign example consists of offering a resource in exchange for contact details in order to feed the sales pipeline, particularly in b2b digital marketing.